-We recognise that to fully understand how cancer services can be planned and delivered in the future, we need to understand our local population’s experience and their thoughts.
-This can be achieved through co-design.
+To fully understand how cancer services can be planned and delivered in the future, we need to understand our local population’s experience and thoughts.

-Involving people in the design and delivery of cancer services is a key aspect of the communications and engagement strategies of both the SYBND Cancer Alliance and the ICS.
-We believe it must be meaningful and effective, planned, with appropriate resources.
+Involving the public in the design and delivery of cancer services is a key aspect of the communications and engagement strategies of the SYB ICS Cancer Alliance.

 As an Alliance we are continually looking at how to involve of key groups across all the workstreams.

-We work with and through partner organisations: This will form circa 80% of our working practice.
-We will utilise existing networks and structures in CCGs, Acute hospitals, Local Authorities and across the Charitable and Voluntary sector to ensure we are learning from what has previously been done and plugging into, in some cases, exceptionally well built up relationships.
+We work with and through partner organisations.
+We use existing networks and structures in CCGs, hospitals, local authorities and the Charitable and Voluntary sector to ensure we are continually improving our services for everyone across the region.

-Linked to the existing work across the Cancer Alliance, we recognise the want by some patients and the public to be connected to our organisation on a more direct, business to customer basis.
+We recognise the want by some patients and the public to be connected to our organisation on a more direct, business to customer basis.
 This means that we have a clear link to the communities we serve and that we are able to reach out on specific issues and do so in a targeted and efficient manner.
-We believe it is the right thing to create a manageable and workable database of interested individual members.
-Click here to find out more about our membership scheme have your say and access NHS Discounts.

 To learn more about our membership and to join, click here.